AchourTen/Face_Detection_Streamlit/README.md

    - Adjust the `scaleFactor`
    - Change the `minNeighbors`

          `scaleFactor`

-Controls how much the image is resized in each scanning pass Lower value (1.05): More accurate but slower
+      - Controls how much the image is resized in each scanning pass
+      - Lower value (1.05): More accurate but slower
-Higher value (1.3): Faster but might miss faces
+      - Higher value (1.3): Faster but might miss faces
-Default: 1.1
+      - Default: 1.1

-- Example:

-1.05: Best accuracy, slowest
-1.1: Good balance
-1.3: Fast but less accurate

          `minNeighbors`

-Sets number of nearby detections needed to declare a face Lower value (1-2): More detections, more false positives Higher value (4-6): Fewer false positives, might miss faces
+      - Sets number of nearby detections needed to declare a face
+      - Lower value (1-2): More detections, more false positives
+      - Higher value (4-6): Fewer false positives, might miss faces
-Default: 3
+      - Default: 3

 4. Click the "Save Image with Detected Faces" button to save the current frame with detected faces